redbadger/stack/readme.md

     127.0.0.1 localhost registry
     ```

-1. Point your Docker client at the manager.
+1. Point your Docker client at the swarm manager.

     ```sh
-    source provisioning/osx/point-to-swarm.sh
+    source ./provisioning/osx/point-to-swarm.sh
     ```

 1. Create a secret that the `api` service will use (note we use `printf` instead of `echo` to prevent a new-line being added)